 In the United States, it’s best to pay attention to the ingredients on the menu and verify if something is spicy if you have any concerns because it might not be marked as such even if it is.
 There have been countless times when I’ve ordered food at a restaurant and didn’t realize it would be spicy.

 The threshold for spice tolerance is quite low in France, so anything remotely ‘spicy’ will have a disclaimer.
 In these cases, it’ll only tickle your tongue slightly.
 You will never receive anything truly spicy in France unless you’re at an authentic Asian restaurant, for example.

 9. Enjoy a Full American Breakfast

 Jonathan’s answer to the question, “What can you do in the US that you can’t do in France?”
 “BACON.”
 You can find bacon in France, but the American version is tastier.
-This is probably due to how it is smoked as well as the fact that it’s so fatty and fully of delicious preservatives.
+This is probably due to how it is smoked as well as the fact that it’s so fatty and full of delicious preservatives.

 A typical French breakfast consists of coffee and croissants and/or bread with butter and jam.
 I miss fluffy pancakes, waffles, crispy bacon, eggs over easy, etc. There are eateries that serve up sweet and savory items like this, but they can’t be found everywhere in France and they’re usually overpriced.
 Don’t even get me started on how much I miss a good old American diner!